 That’s a huge strategic benefit.

 Educated investments make the best investments.
-Those who educate themselves prior to investing money have a much higher likelihood of generating profits from their investments.
+Those who educate themselves prior to investing in the stock market have a much higher likelihood of generating profits from their investments.
 When something is cool enough to keep you interested, the sky’s the limit in terms of research you can do to understand a company that delivers an exciting or important service.
-As such, when you invest in what’s cool, you’re more likely to make an in-depth educated investment than you are when you invest in other, perhaps less interesting companies on the market.

 2. Stable Growth and Dividends